 However, during the winter (mid-November to mid-March) permits are issued Monday-Friday.
 On Friday, the lottery is for Saturday, Sunday and Monday permits.
 So, you have a slightly better chance on Fridays.
 Of course, more people show up.
 The odds are still against you.
 Depending on how many show up on any given day, odds can be as low as 0.3% and as good as about 8%.

 Plan to arrive at 8:30am Mountain Standard Time (that’s Utah time).
-In Utah, the observe Daylight Savings Time (they don’t in Arizona).
+In Utah, they observe Daylight Savings Time (they don’t in Arizona).
 Pay very careful attention to time zones (we got ourselves all confused and only figured it out the night before the lottery).
-The actual lottery is 9:00am.
+The actual lottery is 9:00am Mountain Time.
 Don’t plan to roll in 5 minutes before because you will have missed all the instructions.
+If you are coming from Page, be sure to allow extra time.

 The Wave permits are $7 per person and you must have cash.
 Credit cards are not accepted.